desbouis/taskman/README.md

 =======

 Taskman is a redis queue management system with flexible worker daemon.
-Taskman is written in PHP and uses phpredis (https://github.com/nicolasff/phpredis) PHP module as Redis client.
+Taskman is written in PHP and uses phpredis (https://github.com/nicolasff/phpredis) PHP extension as Redis client.
 It was large inspired by the post "PHP Workers with Redis & Solo" (http://www.justincarmony.com/blog/2012/01/10/php-workers-with-redis-solo/)

 With Taskman, you add data in a queue and a worker daemon can pop this queue to give the data to an external script.